 Enjoy these shipping forecast products – rain or shine

-The popularity of my Shipping Forecast painting shows just how deeply this daily poem to the weather around our islands is embedded in us.
-You may have read that it won an award from the British Cartographic Society in 2016.
+The continued popularity of my Shipping Forecast painting shows just how deeply this daily poem to the weather gods of our islands is embedded in us.
+Amazingly, it won an award from the British Cartographic Society in 2016.

-So I’ve had the image made into some it made beautiful and useful items for the home.
+I had the painting made into some beautiful and useful items for the home.
 These British-made items make unusual gifts.
 I have tea towels, coasters, greetings cards and prints.
-(Sorry, the aprons and cushions are sold out!)
+(Sorry, aprons & cushions are sold out!)

-Here’s my quick guide to the products (with some facts about the Shipping Forecast thrown in!):
+Here’s my quick guide to the products (with some facts about the Shipping Forecast thrown in, just for fun):

 FACT “Shannon: South veering west later, 5 to 7.
 Rough or very rough.
 Rain, showers later.”
 The shipping forecast gives the sea area, followed by wind direction and strength on the Beaufort Scale, the state of the sea, the precipitation or weather and then visibility.
 Changes in wind direction are expressed as ‘veering’ (clockwise) or ‘backing’ (anticlockwise).